-No retirement benefits are paid to or receivable by the directors during the year ended 31st December 2021 (2020: Nil).
+No retirement benefits are paid to or receivable by the directors for the year ended 31st December 2022 (2021: Nil).

-(c) Directors' termination benefits
+Directors' termination benefits

-None of the directors received or will receive any termination benefits during the financial year (2020: Nil).
+None of the directors received or will receive any termination benefits for the year ended 31st December 2022 (2021: Nil).